 Dr. Andrew D. Stelljes serves as the Assistant Vice President for Student Engagement and Leadership at William & Mary.
+Stelljes provides leadership and vision for four departments that all support student involvement, engagement, learning, leadership and personal development.
 Stelljes holds teaching appointments in the School of Education and the Department of Public Policy.

-Stelljes is the author of Service-Learning and Community Engagement: Toward Long-term Developmental Social Concern and his engagement model has been widely published.
-He has authored an array of journal articles on placing students intellectual and developmental needs at the center of the learning endeavor, service-learning, community based learning, education policy reform measures, impacts of alternative breaks and measures of the efficacy of college based tutoring and mentoring programs.
+Stelljes is the author of Service-Learning and Community Engagement: Toward Long-term Ddevelopmental Social Concern and his engagement model has been widely published.
+He has authored an array of journal articles on placing students intellectual and developmental needs at the center of the learning endeavor, leadership, community based learning and education policy reform measures.

-Drew consults on topics ranging from the creation of civic engagement on college campuses, service-learning and student development in the college years.
-Stelljes is a regular blogger for the Huffington Post.
-He has guest lectured, presented or consulted for 20 schools.
+Stelljes consults on topics ranging from culture in workplace, developing new leaders, coaching seasoned leaders, civic engagement on college campuses and student development in the college years.
+He has guest lectured, presented or consulted for 30 schools, non-profits, for profits and think tanks.
 He and his wife, Amy, have three children, Emma Grace, Braden Eberhardt and Elizabeth Marie.
 They live in Williamsburg, Virginia.